iazaran/php-mvc/README.md

 Register an event listener and trigger it when needed

 #### Run Web App:
-- Create a MySQL DB and change credentials in `env.php`.
-Update other values like MEMCACHED... and MAIL...
-- Ensure about your PHP version >= 8.0 and then run `composer install`
+- Install docker and docker-compose if needed
+- Uncomment `// createTables();` in `src/routes`
+- Run `docker-compose up --build -d`
-- Uncomment `// createTables();` in `src/routes` _(It will create tables related with migrations.php and then will comment `createTables();` automatically.)_
+- Open your browser and open web app in `localhost:8080` _(It will create tables related with migrations.php and then will comment `createTables();` automatically.)_
-- Use command line to serve it on localhost: `php -S localhost:8080 -t public/`
+- Run `docker-compose exec php-mvc-app composer install` to install composer packages
+- You can run `docker-compose down` to stop and remove containers
+- Next time you can use `docker-compose up -d`

 #### Use Ajax to send forms' data:
 Consider a route for your form like `/blog/create`; now use `blog-create` as an ID for form, and `blog-create-submit` for submit button ID.
 All form's buttons need to have constant `form-button` class.